-In March 2020 we provided first quarter 2020 revenue guidance of \$1.6 million to \$1.65 million, a first quarter revenue record for the Company and an increase of approximately 1,200% versus the same quarter in the prior year.
-And in May 2020 we provide second quarter 2020 revenue guidance of \$2.0 to \$2.2 million, representing the largest quarterly revenues in the Company's history and an increase of approximately 3,300% versus the same quarter in the prior year.
+In the first quarter of 2020 we realized revenues of \$1,609,820, a first quarter revenue record for the Company and an increase of approximately 1,200% versus the same quarter in the prior year.
+And in May 2020 we provided second quarter 2020 revenue guidance of \$2.0 to \$2.2 million, representing the largest quarterly revenues in the Company's history and an increase of approximately 3,300% versus the same quarter in the prior year.
 We also announced that we expect to exit 2020 with a revenue run rate of \$20 million and a cash-flow breakeven run rate as well.